-A built-in crystal oscillator generates the system operating clock for the CPU and peripheral blocks, from an externally connected crystal (typically 32.768kHz).
+A built-in crystal oscillator generates the system operating clock for the CPU and peripheral blocks, from an externally connected crystal (typically 32.768kHz or 128kHz: selection done by metal option).
 The oscillator circuit is supplied by the regulated voltage, Vreg.
 In sleep mode the oscillator is stopped.